isomerpages/nlb-mobile-guide/get-started-with/0-myLibrary.md

 </div></div>

-<button class="accordion1">What do I need to take note of when creating my User ID and password?  </button>
+<button class="accordion">What do I need to take note of when creating my User ID and password?  </button>

 <div class="panel">
   <div class="libby">